Edition: Edition of Only 35

 Charles Blackman Biography

-Charles Blackman is quite simply one of the most highly regarded figurative artists in Australia.
+Charles Blackman was quite simply one of the most highly regarded figurative artists in Australia.
 In a career spanning more than 60 years, Blackman has gained a local and international reputation as a mainstay in post-War Australian art.
 Probably best known for his Schoolgirl and Alice in Wonderland series, he was also a member of the Antipodeans group, and a contemporary of Sidney Nolan, Arthur Boyd and Albert Tucker amongst others.

 Born in Sydney in 1928, Blackman’s career in visual art began as a young illustrator with the Sydney Sun newspaper.
 He developed his skills with night classes in drawing and design, and gained recognition for his art after moving to Melbourne in the late 1940s.